lanl/CODY/AMR/ConcurrentModels/README.md

 		  number of dummy iterations, ability to set maximum cores
 		* Compile using: `dmd QuadTree.d`
 * Directories
-	* dTree and QuadTree.d
+	* dTree (for D) and goTree (for Go)
 		* Tree has initial minimum depth of 4, can be changed in the code
-	* goTree and QuadTree.go
-		* Tree has initial minimum depth of 4, can be changed in the code
+		* The code implements a simple version of the interface described in the QuadTree directory in the AMR directory
 * Timing
 	* For each code the first command line argument specifies which function to run: 0 runs concurrent tests, 1 runs serial tests, and 2 runs timing tests.
 In order to figure out how many dummy iterations to use for testing first use case 2 to determine the timing of the dummy work.
 	* For the command line arguments, see the comments in the go.sh and d.sh files
-	*

 ## Go
 ---